 All of this ignores the intent and purpose of a birth plan:

 The woman is expected to consider the emotional needs of her care provider, her partner and any other staff she may (or may not) encounter.
 She carries this unspoken burden, or mental load.
 It influences her decision making.

 Why is a woman simply stating her informed decisions considered impolite, or adversarial, or defensive?
 Why must women continually step aside, and make room for the feelings of others, whilst her own are utterly disregarded?

-All that matters is a healthy (alive) baby
+All that matters is a healthy (alive) baby...apparently.

 THE GAME STATES: A woman who attempts to experience birth is selfish, or irrational.
 She is not thinking of the baby's safety.
 She can not be trusted, and is not worthy of respect.

-Women are expected to carry this burden of everyone's needs, and yet not trust with it.
+Women are expected to carry this burden of everyone's needs, and yet are not trusted with it.

 This catch 22, is wrapped up in the concept of informed consent.

 At no point in the game is a woman issued with instructions or guidance.
 At no point are any clues given.